coconutlulz/eng-exercise/README.md

 # Fender Digital Platform Engineering Challenge

-I've used Djagno, flask, falcon and Pyramid before, so I didn't want to use any of them for this challenge.
+I've used Django, flask, falcon and Pyramid before, so I didn't want to use any of them for this challenge.
 It's an opportunity to learn some new things.

 **sanic**